-In May 2013, the Board issued Empirical Research in Support of Incentive Rate Setting In Ontario: Report to the Ontario Energy Board.
-Pacific Economics Group, authored by Lawrence Kaufmann, Ph.D., Dave Hovde MA, John Kalfayan MA, and Kaja Rebane MA.
-In this report, henceforth the "PEG Report," the Pacific Economics Group presented its recommendations on the inflation, productivity and stretch factors to be used in 4GIRM, and on the benchmarking of electricity distributors.
-Board Staff has requested that comments on the proposals that have been put forth in the "PEG Report".
-The purpose of the present document is to provide commentary and analyses on behalf of the Electricity Distributors Association.
+In May 2013, the Board issued Empirical Research in Support of Incentive Rate Setting In Ontario: Report to the Ontario Energy Board, Pacific Economics Group, authored by Lawrence Kaufmann, Ph.D., Dave Hovde MA, John Kalfayan MA, and Kaja Rebane MA, henceforth the "PEG May 2013 Report".
+In this report, the Pacific Economics Group presented its initial recommendations on the inflation, productivity and stretch factors to be used in 4GIRM, and on the benchmarking of electricity distributors.